thelovebug/wiki.moobug.net/docs/docs/misc/raspberry_pi.md

 title: "Raspberry Pi"
 ---

-!!! information
-    This is a living document as my Pi deployments change regularly, so it may change frequently.
+!!! info "This is a living document as my Pi deployments change regularly, so it may change frequently."

-!!! tip
-    My current Pi count (estimate) is **15**.
+!!! tip "My current Pi count (estimate) is _15_."

 ## Raspberry Pi 400